Tempo logotype

 Yes, through BigPicture's Financials Module.
 It handles budget baselines, configurable hourly rates, labor cost calculations from Jira logs, time-phased estimated vs. actual cost comparisons, and hierarchical cost rollups from tasks up to the portfolio level.
 The distinction with Tempo isn't presence or absence – it's posture.
 Tempo Financial Manager is built for compliance-first workflows: Automated CapEx/OpEx ledgering, GL-mapped account types, and a line-by-line audit trail.
 Both are real financial layers.
 They answer different questions for different buyers.

 Tempo's pricing is per-product and tier-based on the Atlassian Marketplace.
 Appfire's pricing is also published on the Atlassian Marketplace, but bundled across its app catalog under a single commercial agreement.
-The more useful comparison isn't unit cost: It's what each spend buys.
+The more useful comparison isn't unit cost: it's what each spend buys.
 Appfire spend buys breadth across the Atlassian app stack.
 Tempo spend buys financial and portfolio governance from Jira worklogs.